MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-prerequisites.md

 Requirements for PKCS certificate templates:

 - Certificate templates you’ll use for PKCS requests must be configured with permissions that allow the certificate connector service account to auto enroll the certificate.
-- The certificate templates must be added to the CA.
+- The certificate templates must be added to the Certification Authroity (CA).

 > [!NOTE]
 > Any instance of the connector that supports PKCS can be used to retrieve pending PKCS requests from the Intune Service queue.
 It's not possible to define which connector handles each request. </br></br>